-This firm is a Colorado limited liability company.
+This firm is a Colorado limited liability company, with an attorney licensed in Colorado and Louisiana.
 We undertake to use our best efforts to provide services to our clients, using outside personnel when necessary to assure excellent quality of service.
 Our general fee arrangements apply to all services provided to any client and to others at a client’s request until our relationship is terminated.
 All work product will be owned by this firm.

 1.2.
 Additional Counsel.